 Mapping the Station and Lines

-Zoomable Google Maps show station tracks, track numbers, and rail routes radiating away.
+Zoomable Google Maps show the station and rail routes in the area.

 Amsterdam Sloterdijk Station

 Wikipedia link containing further station information and history.